Prajin

-Prajin Padmanabhan is an Indian actor who works predominantly in Tamil and Malayalam-language films.
+Prajin Padmanabhan is born in Kozhikode, Kerala who works predominantly in Tamil and Malayalam-language films.
 He started his career as a VJ with Sun TV.
 He played the protagonist in the film Pazhaya Vannarapettai.

 Career

 Prajin started his career in films with Dishyum followed by Saboothiri.
-He had the lead role in Manal Nagaram, a Tamil-Malayalam bilingual set in UAE. directed by Shankar.
+He had the lead role in Manal Nagaram, a Tamil-Malayalam bilingual film set in UAE. directed by Shankar Panicker.
 He was described as the most desirable man on television in the year 2017.